Showing 1–20 of 33 results

 The flowers, leaves, root and stem are edible and it has a long history of medicinal use. -

-$4.25A flowering PERENNIAL, often grown as a BIENNIAL, in the mallow family, that can grow to over 2.4m in height.
-The plants have an erect, unbranched habit with large lobed or toothed leaf blades and very tall flower spikes bearing many attractive flowers.
+$7.50A flowering PERENNIAL, often grown as a BIENNIAL, in the mallow family, that can grow to over 2.4m in height.
+The plants have an erect, unbranched habit with large lobed or toothed leaf blades and very tall flower spikes bearing many attractive single flowers in various colours.

 The plant does well in almost any well-drained soil in a full sun position, and can grow in semi-shade.
 Tall flower spikes may need staking.